 The Britax Advocate ClickTight can be bought pretty much anywhere.
 You can easily buy an Advocate ClickTight on the internet, via Amazon or eBay.
 Or pick one up at Target, Toys R Us, Kohl’s, Walmart, and many other stores across North America.

-Britax’s Advocate ClickTight is a high-quality car seat good for ten years.
-Parents whose children were secured in an Advocate ClickTight during a car crash went out and bought another Advocate ClickTight after the crash, because their child came through without a scratch.
+The Advocate ClickTight is a high-quality car seat good for ten years.
+Parents whose children were secured in this car seat during a car crash went out and bought another Advocate ClickTight after the crash, because their child came through without a scratch.

-The Advocate ClickTight is an easy-to-clean, easy-to-use seat which doesn’t have to be replaced as your child grows.
+It is an easy-to-clean, easy-to-use seat which doesn’t have to be replaced as your child grows.
 If you can’t fit the Advocate ClickTight in your car, the Boulevard ClickTight is a good alternative.
-But if you’ve got room in your car for the Advocate ClickTight, it’s probably one of the best car seats you’ll find.
+But if you’ve got room in your car for the Advocate ClickTight, it’s probably one of the best convertible car seats you’ll find.
 And Britax’s nearly fail-proof easy installation feature practically ensures your child will be secure even if you’ve got two left hands.

 Have you ever used an Advocate ClickTight?
 What did you think?
 Let us know!